jepstein-eagle/adaptable/packages/adaptable/readme/functions/quick-search-function.md

 **Does Quick Search update in real time as the data changes**

 Yes it does.
-Like Advanced Search and Column Filters, Quick Search is reapplied as data changes.
+Like Column Filters, Quick Search is reapplied as data changes.

 ### Further Information